 Flachau

 8.3

-Well-connected Austrian resort with strong intermediate terrain, excellent lift infrastructure and access to the wider Ski amadé network.
+Flachau is a well-connected Austrian resort with strong intermediate terrain, excellent lift infrastructure and access to the wider Ski amadé network.

+Flachau